A High-Order Scheme for Image Segmentation via a modified Level-Set method: Numerical simulations

 \subsection{Synthetic tests}

-Let us begin by presenting a simple synthetic example, in which we compare the performances of the filtered scheme and the monotone one using both velocities.
-The main aim here is to compare the behavior of the two schemes with respect to the use of the classical velocity $c$ and the modified one $\widetilde c$, and the performances varying the number of grid nodes.
+Let us begin by a simple synthetic example.
+The main goal here is to compare the behavior of the three schemes with respect to the use of the classical velocity $c$ and the modified one $\widetilde c$, and the performances varying the number of grid nodes.